 We can make initial contact with the Coroner’s office and the relevant authorities, and assist you in analysing the evidence, and instructing medical experts or pathologists to give second opinions if necessary.
 We accept instructions from families and individuals with a vested interest at the inquest hearing before a Coroner sitting alone, or a jury empanelled by the Coroner.

-For more information about advice and assistance, or representation at an inquest, please contact any member of Chambers.
-Alternatively you can click here to provide us with your details and a member of Chambers will contact you as soon as possible.
+For more information about advice and assistance, or representation at an inquest, please click here to provide us with your details and we will contact you as soon as possible.

 General EnquiriesCONTACT US